 Forces involved in kite-flying

 Anything that flies in the air with the hope of staying airborne for more than a few seconds experiences a host of physical forces, including aerodynamic lift, drag, weight and thrust, all of which are supplied by different factors.
 For an object to stay airborne, it must maintain a neat balance between these forces.
-They work on everything in the same way, irrespective of its size, from a gigantic Boeing airbus to something as small and light as a kite.
+They work on everything in the same way, irrespective of its size, from a gigantic Airbus to something as small and light as a kite.

 Many of us (except physics nerds) may not have realized that, just like rockets and airplanes, there are different phases of flying a kite too.
 These different stages are release, launch, climb and cruise, although they aren’t as clearly defined as in the flight of airplanes or rockets.